- Author: Ellen N Yu-Keh, MD; Chief Editor: John D Sheppard, Jr, MD, MMSc more...

 Have anti-inflammatory properties and cause profound and varied metabolic effects.
 Corticosteroids modify the body's immune response to diverse stimuli.

 Suppresses the inflammatory response to a variety of agents and probably delays healing.
-Used for steroid responsive inflammatory conditions of the palpebral and bulbar conjunctiva, cornea, and anterior segment of the globe; when the inherent hazard of steroid use is accepted; and corneal injury from chemical or thermal burns or penetration of foreign bodies has occurred.
+Used for steroid responsive inflammatory conditions of the palpebral and bulbar conjunctiva, cornea, and anterior segment of the globe; when the inherent hazard of steroid use is accepted.
 Duration of treatment will vary from a few days to several weeks, according to therapeutic response.